Health and Social Care

 - To prepare students for the challenges of the workplace by developing empathy and compassion whilst encouraging a determined, ‘can do’ approach.

-If a student is on the extended diploma in Year 12/13, then they follow the diploma and extended diploma curriculum sequencing grids.
+If a student is on the triple course in Year 13, then they follow the double and triple curriculum sequencing grids and 39-week plans.